clearcare/policies/source/sections/22-key_definitions.md

   * The antivirus software alerts when it detects that a host is infected with a worm;
   * Users complain of slow access to hosts on the Internet;
   * The system administrator sees a filename with unusual characteristics;
-  * Automated alerts of activity from log monitors like OSSEC;
+  * Automated alerts of activity from log monitors like TMDS;
-  * An alert from OSSEC about file system integrity issues.
+  * An alert from TMDS about file system integrity issues.

 * *Intrusion Detection System (IDS)*: A software tool use to automatically detect and notify in the event of possible unauthorized network and/or system access.